Christine-Anderson/bike-rack-finder-app/README.md

 ## Bike Rack Finder (Summer Of Shipping)

 ### Overview
 A bicycle rack finding app using data from the City of Vancouver.
-I made this to solve the problem of figuring out where to lock up my bike without having visited an area before.
-As well, this app incorporates user reported thefts and bike rack ratings to help gage whether you want to use a rack.
+This app incorporates user reported thefts and bike rack ratings to help gage whether you want to use a rack.

 ![Microservices Architecture Diagram](assets/bike-rack-finder-app.png)